 The study of Japanese is an integral part of the culture at St George’s Anglican Grammar School.
-As part of our language programme, students are given the opportunity to take part in a two-week Japanese study tour.
-This tour takes place every two years during the Term Three holidays.
+As part of our language program, students are given the opportunity to take part in a two-week Japanese study tour.
+This tour takes place every two years during the term 3 holidays.

 Students spend one week with a Japanese host family and experience Japanese schooling.
 They participate in a variety of language learning activities and take part in traditional activities such as calligraphy, kendo, Japanese archery and tea ceremonies.
 This is an invaluable language immersion experience.

-The second week of the study tour sees students visiting the cities of Hiroshima, Kyoto and Osaka where they can see how the traditional and modern aspects of Japan co-exist.
+The second week of the study tour sees students visiting the cities of where they can see how the traditional and modern aspects of Japan co-exist.

 America, Europe and UK School Tours